Get FREE Legal Advice from ‘LegalforLandlords’

 It’s important to follow the proper procedures!

-The most common urge is to turn up at the property and physically remove the tenant and their belongings.
+The most common urge is to turn up at the property and physically grab the rat-bastard(s) by their scrawny neck(s) and remove them and their belongings from the premises.
 While that may feel like progress and the course of justice, it can actually be catastrophically damaging for the landlord, and it may not only substantially delay the entire eviction process, but also make it a shit tonne more expensive!

 The key point to remember is that a tenant has statutory rights, which includes the right to quiet enjoyment (which means the landlord is not entitled to turn up at the property as and when they please) and those rights do not magically disappear, even if the tenant has breached the terms of the tenancy.